Azevedo looks to resurrect WTO with patient diplomacy

 Blanco was widely seen as having the backing of the United States, whose plan for a Free Trade Area of the Americas folded a decade ago due to Brazilian resistance.

-Brazil's more gradual approach to bringing down trade barriers could bring a swing in favor of developing nations at global trade talks.
+Brazil's more gradual approach to bringing down trade barriers could bring a swing in favour of developing nations at global trade talks.

 Azevedo has vowed to make the WTO dispute settlement system more accessible to developing countries, enabling them to litigate alongside and against the big industrialized nations that bring most of the cases now.